shwimmy-James-shwee/CV-Website/README.md

 -/packages/
 --/core-portal # nextjs + trpc web app
 --/core-server # nestjs API
+--/core-serverless # Azure functions / serverless APIs --/core-lib # library of pure functions & SDKs to use across all other packages
 ```

 In general, we **do recommend** having a common prefix for each project, because it helps us identifying the nature of the project & what it belongs to.